IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_show.md

 		localhost: 3000/projects/1

-- We should be able to fetch our correcting id from our projects_controllers file (the particular hash in the image below):
+- We should be able to fetch our correlating id from our projects_controllers file (the particular hash in the image below):

 ![Alt](show_seven.png)